Martha Vetter Ministering in Rwanda

 About the Dufatanye Cooperative:

-The Dufatanye Cooperative is located in Nyanza, Rwanda.
+The Dufatanye Organization is located in Nyanza, Rwanda.
 The cooperative assists very poor, mostly illiterate people who are either HIV positive or have AIDS.
-Currently, fifty-eight families, including two hundred and fifty children, are members of the cooperative.
+Currently, fifty-eight families, including two hundred and fifty children, are members of the organization's farming cooperative community.

 The cooperative has acquired land and set up agricultural and vocational projects for the members.
 These projects include cultivating a thriving banana plantation, growing an assortment of vegetables, making clay tiles and mud bricks, digging ponds for fish farms, and raising cows, goats and rabbits.
 Profits from these projects are then distributed among the members of the cooperative and a portion is also used to help with on-going projects.
 When possible, part of the profits are used to build a house for members who have no home and to provide milk, medical care and even mattresses for them too.